jessepav/libgdx-wiki-old/Smaato-in-libGDX.md

     }
 }
 ```
-The only missing piece here is the `createAdView` method that will be created in the next step.
+The only missing piece here is the `createAdView` method that will be created in the next section.

 # Banner #
 In order to add Banner ads we will use `com.smaato.sdk.banner.widget.BannerView`.
 As mentioned previously, the Banner view will reside in the same Relative Layout as the Game view.